Helping you find the right answers

 This new Goodison Park and the existing community buildings surrounding it will ensure the heartbeat of the Club remains in an area of the city Everton has called home for more than 125 years.

-The Club and Everton in the Community will put more detail into the public domain in the coming months and will hold a detailed community consultation to better understand the needs of the local community.
+The Club and Everton in the Community will put more detail into the public domain in the summer of 2019 as part of the second stage formal public consultation.

 An outline planning application for Goodison Park will be submitted in parallel with the Bramley-Moore Dock planning application in the second half of 2019.
 The redevelopment of Goodison Park can only commence once a stadium at Bramley-Moore Dock is completed and Everton Football Club has played its last game at Goodison.